 As you can see, most of the DreamHost flaws really just boil down to personal preferences and experience.
 None are really deal breakers, as DreamHost enjoys a positive reputation across the web hosting industry.

 Don’t Love DreamHost?
-Check Out Popular Alternatives for WordPress
+Check Out Other Options for WordPress

 Although my content management system choice has stayed the same for something like a decade, I’ve bopped around to several different hosts, searching for my WordPress-hosting heaven.
 Some have excelled, while others have stumbled.